selwynpolit/d9book/book/hooks.md

 ## hook_update

 Almost every project that runs for a while will require some hook_updates.
-This is the facility used to do automated changes to your sites.
+This is the facility used to do automated changes to your sites and are executed via drush using `drush updb`.
 Here is an example that updates a menu item with a title \'Support\'.

 This code comes from a .install file: